oracle/weblogic-kubernetes-operator/documentation/site/content/base-images/ocr-images.md

 The Oracle Container Registry (OCR) is located at [https://container-registry.oracle.com/](https://container-registry.oracle.com/) and contains images for licensed commercial Oracle software products that may be used in your enterprise for deployment using a container engine and Kubernetes.

 OCR contains WebLogic Server images, which have a pre-installed Oracle Home with Oracle WebLogic Server and Coherence.
-OCR, also, contains Fusion Middleware Infrastructure images, which have a pre-installed Oracle Home with Oracle WebLogic Server, Coherence, Fusion Middleware Control, and Java Required Files (JRF). **Note**: Oracle strongly recommends that you use _only_ images with the latest set of recommended patches applied.
+OCR, also, contains Fusion Middleware Infrastructure images, which have a pre-installed Oracle Home with Oracle WebLogic Server, Coherence, Fusion Middleware Control, and Java Required Files (JRF). **NOTE**: Oracle strongly recommends that you use _only_ images with the latest set of recommended patches applied.

 {{% notice note %}}
 As of December, 2022, Fusion Middleware 12.2.1.3 is no longer supported.
 The last Critical Patch Updates (CPU) images for FMW Infrastructure 12.2.1.3 were published in October, 2022.